Hugius/FabiEngine3D/doc/markdown/SOUND3D.md

 - If no audio memory is available, sounds cannot be started.
 - If no audio device is connected, sounds cannot be started and all sounds are stopped immediately.
 - Sounds with a large audio file (5 minutes long for example) can cause a lag spike when started.
+- The ID of a sound3D cannot be empty or contain spaces/capitals/specials.

 ## 2. Base Properties